 “So, I am sharing this with you, Gracchus.
 I’ll walk you to your bark, for you seem anxious to depart again.
 Take this compound memory of mine with you, please.

 “Will I see you again?
-If I can get back there, might I see you off the coast from that Rhode Island rocky beach on your bier aboard this barque?
-Or might I see you out on the blue-green waters of the Gulf of Mexico where it approaches land near where I am writing now?
+If I can get back there, might I see you off the coast from that Rhode Island rocky beach on your bier aboard this bark?
+Or might I see you out on the blue-green waters of the Gulf of Mexico where it approaches land near where I once spent time writing?
+Can you help me get back there?

 “I don’t know the name of this place where we are walking, or how I got here, but — can you reconsider and stay?
 Help me get oriented?
 Or perhaps I might come aboard your bark with you in the hope that it might help me get back to where I came from?